-Napoleon owned one house as a private citizen and that house was situated at no. 6 rue Chantereine, which is also the place where some people say he met his future wife Josephine.
+The house Napoleon owned as a private citizen was situated at no. 6 rue Chantereine, which is also the place where some people say he met his future wife Josephine.
 The story is that after Parisians were ordered to give up their swords, Josephine’s son Eugene went to Napoleon and appealed to keep his father’s sword because his father had been guillotined.
 Eugene’s appeal so touched Napoleon, he asked to meet the boy’s mother and went to her home.

 Although there are several other versions of how Josephine and Napoleon met, what is most important is that after they met, Josephine thoroughly captivated Napoleon.
 He was so captivated he began to visit her frequently.
 She was leasing a house in a fashionable district of Paris known as the Chaussee d’Antin located at no. 6 rue Chantereine.
 The street was so named because chantereine translates in French to “singing frogs,” and there were reportedly many croaking frogs that lived in the nearby marsh.

 The house was unpretentious but elegant.
 It had been built about twenty years earlier, in 1776, by a neoclassical French architect named Perrard de Montreuil.
 Its first occupant was a dancer and well-known courtesan named Louise-Julie Carreau who used gifts from her lovers to speculate in real estate.
 She later married the famous tragedian actor François Joseph Talma, who was also Napoleon’s favorite actor.
 Carreau let the house from its owner in March of 1780 and liked it so much, she bought it in December of 1781.